OC Parks Pass-2021 Annual Pass. Have you purchased your Orange County Parks combination pass for 2021?

 Note: I am NOT officially attached to any parks.
 I am a writer mom and nature guide who independently promotes spending family time outdoors.
 Always check official sources for current info.

-Link here for OFFICIAL OCParks.com pass information for 2019.
-No decals anymore, just gate cards that last 1 year from the date of purchase.
+Link here for OFFICIAL OCParks.com pass information for 2021.
+Passes used to be in the form of decals, but now they are gate cards that last 1 year from the date of purchase.

 - Carbon Canyon Regional Park, Brea